12 Bold Bites of Bliss: Philly Cheesesteak Sliders You’ll Crave Weekly

 Whip Up the Sweet & Spicy Sauce

-• In a small bowl, combine: 1/4 cup mayo, 2 tbsp ketchup, 1 tbsp Creole mustard, 1 tbsp Mike’s Hot Honey, 1 tsp garlic paste.
+• In a small bowl, combine: ¼ cup mayo, 2 tablespoon ketchup, 1 tablespoon Creole mustard, 1 tablespoon Mike’s Hot Honey, 1 teaspoon garlic paste.

 • Whisk it all together until smooth and creamy.
 Taste and adjust the heat level if you want more of a kick.